-Crowd surge at a Who concert killed 11 people in 1979: ‘It was so strong, it just tore us apart’
+Search - The Washington Post

 Ladd had been hoping she found a way out.
 But there he was watching authorities pronounce her dead and saying his goodbyes on what was supposed to be a fun night out together.

-“I talked to the police and told them who she was, and I said, ‘I got to get home to my mom and dad and my kids,’ ” he said.
+“I talked to the police and told them who she was, and I said, ‘I got to get home to my mom and dad and my kids,’” he said.
 “I said, ‘I got to get there.’
 That’s all I know is I just wanted to get home.
 That’s when I just walked off that plaza level right to my car.
 And I don’t even remember the drive home.
 And I fell in my dad’s arms.”

 Voice breaking, he added, “It still hurts to talk about it.”